SUSE/skuba/ci/infra/testrunner/README.md

 - log_dir: path to the directory where platform logs are collected.
 Defaults to `<workspace>/testrunner_logs`
 - nodeuser: the user name used to login into the platform nodes.
 Optional.
-- ssh_option: specifies the location of the key used to access nodes.
-Can have two possible values:
-  - "id_shared": uses the key located at `<skuba src directory>/ci/infra/id_shared` (default)
+- ssh_key: specifies the location of the key used to access nodes.
+The default is to use the user's key located at `$HOME/.ssh/id_rsa`
-  - "id_rsa": uses the user's key located at `$HOME/.ssh/id_rsa`

 #### Terraform